 The video is months old — am I too late?

 Often you're actually early.
 Impulse purchases from a viral moment get worn a few times and re-listed in the following weeks and months, so the second-hand supply of a viral piece frequently peaks after the hype dies down.
-If she's not listed today, a saved search costs you nothing and catches the wave when it comes.
+If it's not listed today, a saved search costs you nothing and catches the wave when it comes.

 The honest bit: Vinted Finder is an independent app that helps you search for second-hand listings on Vinted.
 It is not affiliated with, endorsed by, or supported by Vinted.
 You browse and buy on Vinted itself.
 Listings change fast - price, condition, and availability live on Vinted, and exact matches are never guaranteed.